deejross/python3-pywbem/README.md

 python3-pywbem
 ==============

-This is a fork of PyWBEM for Python 2.6+ and Python 3.4+
+This is a fork of PyWBEM for Python 2.6+ and Python 3.4+ that aims to remain 100% compatible with PyWBEM as a drop-in replacement.

+There is another WBEM/CIM library I wrote from scratch that should be used if new features and functionality are desired.
+This new library is the one I am using on a daily basis, mostly for it's simplicity and small code base.
+You can check it out here: https://github.com/deejross/python3-wbem

 License
 -------